 Intellectual disability measured by IQ scores may vary depending on the type of test used.
 Non-verbal children, for example, can obtain low scores on verbal IQ tests but may score at an age-appropriate level on tests of spatial intelligence.
 In general, autistic individuals perform better on performance IQ than verbal IQ tests, consistent with the cognitive and social deficits of autism.

 Autistic individuals with high IQ typically underperform on cognitive tests compared to neurotypical adults or children in the same IQ range.
 At the same time, people with autism spectrum disorder who have low IQ perform similarly to their neurotypical counterparts.
 Research suggests that cognitive deficits in high-IQ autistic people may have underlying causes that are not rooted in the condition itself.

 Is IQ related to the range of function of an autistic person?

 The intelligence and range of function in individuals with autism are highly but not perfectly correlated.
 IQ scores generally relate to communication skills and adapting to daily life, however, they are not exact indicators of cognitive functioning and the ability of a person with autism to navigate the day to day life.
 Studies show that many people with autism have lower life skills than what would be expected given their cognitive abilities.
-For example, a person with a high IQ who is considered high functioning may be significantly impaired in daily activities.

 This is why taking the intelligence quotient to categorize autistic individuals can be misleading.
 An individual’s level of functioning can be more impacted by underlying mental health issues, such as attention-deficit hyperactivity disorder (ADHD), substance abuse, gastrointestinal issues, obsessive compulsive disorder (OCD), depression, and anxiety, than by IQ.